Biden grabs lunch, chats with voters at Mimi’s Cafe

-The Loudoun Times-Mirror was exclusively chosen for local pool coverage of Vice President Joe Biden’s visit to Mimi’s Cafe in Sterling.
+The Loudoun Times-Mirror was chosen for local pool coverage of Vice President Joe Biden’s visit to Mimi’s Cafe in Sterling.
 Per White House protocol, the photos and report from Times-Mirror Photo Editor Beverly Denny and Staff Writer Trevor Baratko were distributed to news organizations across Virginia.

 Sterling, Va.—Following an election eve rally Monday at Loudoun County’s Heritage Farm Museum in Claude Moore Park, Vice President Joe Biden surprised lunch-goers at Mimi’s Cafe near Dulles Town Center.